 The Biden administration moves to make broad, transgender sports bans illegal

 On Thursday, the U.S. Education Department announced a proposed change to Title IX, which prohibits sex-based discrimination in federally funded education programs.
-The proposal would bar schools from broadly banning transgender students from participating in sports teams that align with their gender identity, rather than their assigned sex at birth.
+The proposal would make it illegal for schools to broadly ban transgender students from sports teams that align with their gender identity, rather than their assigned sex at birth.

 The department says the move comes after two years of outreach to stakeholders across the country, and the changes still give schools some flexibility to ban transgender athletes depending on age and sport.